Alexangelj/Alexangelj/README.md

 ### Hi there 👋

-### I am working on a decentralized crypto-options market protocol called Primitive.
+### I am the founder of a decentralized crypto-options market protocol called Primitive.